mborgerson/wiki-export/wiki/NV2A.md

  - NV2A
 ---

-The northbridge of the chipset, and is the GPU
+The NV2A is the northbridge of the chipset, as well as the GPU.

 GPU
 ---